resbazSQL/lc-webscraping/setup.md

 ## Part two: Write Python programs to automatically scrape data

 ### Shell and Python
-The second part of the lesson requires the Python programming language and access to a command-line interface (shell) on your computer.
+The second part of the lesson requires the Python programming language (Version 3.5 or greater) and access to a command-line interface (shell) on your computer.
 Please refer to [the Software Carpentry setup instructions](http://swcarpentry.github.io/workshop-template/#setup) for *the Bash shell* and *Python* if you need guidance.